Terminology of the Low Countries: Seventeen and Seven Provinces

 Holland, Flanders and 15 other counties, duchies and bishoprics in the Low Countries were united as the Seventeen Provinces in a personal union during the 16th century, covered by the Pragmatic Sanction of 1549 of Holy Roman Emperor Charles V, which freed the provinces from their archaic feudal obligations.

 In 1566, Philip II of Spain, heir of Charles V, sent an army of Spanish mercenaries to suppress political upheavals to the Seventeen Provinces.
 A number of southern provinces (Hainaut, Artois, Walloon Flanders, Namur, Luxembourg and Limburg) united in the Union of Arras (1579), and begun negotiations for a peace treaty with Spain.
 In response, nine northern provinces united in the Union of Utrecht (1579) against Spain.
 After the Flanders and the Brabant where reconquered by Spain, the remaining seven provinces (Frisia, Gelre, Holland, Overijssel, Groningen, Utrecht and Zeeland) signed 2 years later the declaration of independence of the Seven United Provinces.
 Since then, several ships of the Royal Netherlands Navy have bared that name.

 Names derived from (Gallic-)Germanic tribes

 Belgae

 Belgia, the national personification of the Low Countries in the 17th century.

 The nomenclature Belgica is harking back to the ancient local tribe of the Belgae and the Roman province named after that tribe Gallia Belgica.
 Although a derivation of that name is now reserved for the Kingdom of Belgium, from the 15th to the 17th century the name was the usual Latin translation to refer to the entire Low Countries.
 This was from the start of the Dutch Revolt against Spain on maps heroically visualised as the Leo Belgicus or personified as the maiden Belgica or Belgia.
-From the second half of the 16th century lingua Belgica or Belgicus became under the influence of Humanism also the Latinized name for the Dutch language in dictionaries.
+From the second half of the 16th century lingua Belgica or Belgicus became under the influence of Humanism also the Latinised name for the Dutch language in dictionaries.